-Office hours: Tuesday and Thursday 9:00-9:30.
-Other hours by email appointment are available on Tuesday and Thursday from 10:45-12:00.
-My sole email for this course is reformalic-nc-wall-gmail.com.
+Office hours: Tuesday and Thursday 9:00-9:30 in NA-1214.
+Other hours by email appointment only are available on Tuesday and Thursday from 10:45-12:00.
+My sole email for this course is rfrockwell@gmail.com.
 MAKE SURE THE SUBJECT LINE READS: BIO 102.
-I will not reply to email sent to my other addresses nor will I respond to any email message that is not written out fully and correctly in standard American prose.
+I will not reply to email sent to my other addresses nor will I respond to any email message that is not written out fully in standard American prose.
 My phone number is 212 769-5793.

 Text and web connections: The text is selected chapters of a larger book, Biology 9th Ed by Raven, Johnson, Losos, Mason and Singer.
 You can't pass this course without studying the book!
-You also will need to acquire access to Mcgraw-Hill's Connect and Tegrity web-based products.
-The former is your conduit to required quizzes (see below) and on-line learning aids while the latter provides limited access to video versions of my lectures.
+You also will need to acquire access to Mcgraw-Hill's web product Connect that is your conduit to required quizzes (see below) and on-line learning aids.

-You have 2 options for acquiring the text and web-based products.
-The first option is to go to the web site:
+You have 3 options for acquiring the text and web-based product.